Skip to main content

 Load shedding

-By default, Ray Serve does not drop requests when overloaded and relies on timeouts for backpressure.
+By default, Ray Serve does not drop requests when overloaded and relies on timeouts for back pressure.
 This can cause server-side queues to build up and tail latencies to increase under load if clients misbehave.
 To enable actively dropping requests when queues become too long, you can use the max_queued_requests option exposed by Ray Serve.

 Spreading replicas across nodes